SmooSenseAI/smoosense-py/intests/README.md

 # Integration Tests

-This directory contains integration tests for the SenseTableApp using unittest and Playwright.
+This directory contains integration tests for the SmooSenseApp using unittest and Playwright.

 ## Overview

 The integration tests verify that:
-- The SenseTableApp server starts correctly
+- The SmooSenseApp server starts correctly
 - The homepage loads successfully
 - The server responds within reasonable time limits
 - The homepage has proper content structure